A good Web API is recognized not by a pretty URL, but by how little hidden knowledge it demands from its consumer.

 Routing, edge policy, and request processing

-In a REST-oriented API, the URL should name the resource returned in the response, not the algorithm used to produce it.
+In a REST-oriented API, the URL names the resource returned in the response, not the algorithm used to produce it.
+The moment a verb or a function name creeps into the address, the client starts encoding the server's internal logic — and any change to that logic breaks the integration.

 Good